What Is A PNP Transistor?

 What Do PNP Transistors Do?

-PNP transistors utilize a little base existing and an unfavourable base voltage to manage a much bigger emitter-collector current. … In other words for a PNP transistor, the Emitter is more favourable with respect to the Base and likewise with respect to the Collector.
+PNP transistors utilize a little base existing and an unfavourable base voltage to manage a much bigger emitter-collector current. … In other words for a PNP transistor, the Emitter is more favorable with respect to the Base and likewise with respect to the Collector.

 Is A PNP Transistor Generally Closed?